ALPON Cloud

 2. Click Enable Access.
 A support token is generated and shared with the Sixfab team.

-3. Sixfab staff connect via the platform backoffice while the token is valid.
+3. Sixfab staff connect via the platform back-office while the token is valid.

 4. Click Disable Support Token at any time to revoke access immediately.